 One downside of living in Grand Junction is that it can take a long time to commute to work.
 In Grand Junction, the average commute to work is 42.20 minutes, which is quite a bit higher than the national average.

-Being a small city, Grand Junction does not have a public transit system used by locals to get to and from work.
+Grand Junction is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Grand Junction have a very low rate of college education: just 7.19% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.